Parts/Supplies (click) Technical Manuals .. (click here) Test your 'Player'.. (click here)

 To the owner, the indication that this problem is developing is a slow loss of volume over a period of less than a year.
 In the extreme, the unit will just stop coming "On".
 It will seem like it's trying to come on.
 The roll might even roll forward, but the music won't play.
 Or, it could look like the music is trying to play, but the hammers aren't actually hitting the strings...

-To the technician, a quick physical exam will tell all.
-And note that I did not say a visual exam.
+To the technician, a quick physical examination will tell all.
+And note that I did not say a visual examination.
 The crack could be on the backside, where you can't see....
 So tug on them.
 Bend them around a little.
-That way you can tell if they're loose.
+That way you can tell if they're loose or cracked.

 This is another problem that poses a question.
 Why does the tubing crack?
 From all appearances, it doesn't seem old enough to be cracking.
-Also, it doesn't seem to have to 'stretch' very much to get 'over' the fitting.
+Also, it doesn't seem to have to 'stretched' very much to get 'over' the fitting.
 However, it does stretch a little.
 So, how much stretch is too much?
 Could there be other factors at work here?
+The logical answer is 'poor quality tubing'.

 There is a bit of a difference between the supply vacuum fittings found in the Universal as compared to those found in a circa 1920's player piano.
 The Universal fittings are mostly plastic, and the ones that are brass are quite 'long'.
 Addressing the plastic first, I've noticed that the tubing is much harder at the point where it contacts the plastic.
 Just a 1/2" away from the fitting, the tubing is relatively supple.
 Occasionally there is a gooey, sticky substance at the connection point.
 I can only assume that there is some chemical thing going on between the tube and the fitting.....